-The State agrees not to discriminate against any provider on the basis of race, sex, gender expression, gender identity, sexual orientation, ethnicity, creed, religion, color, marital or parental status, age, national origin, political affiliation and/or beliefs, or disability.
+The State agrees not to discriminate against any provider on the basis of race, sex, gender expression, gender identity, sexual orientation, ethnicity, creed, religion, color, marital or parental status, age, national origin, citizenship or immigration status, political affiliation and/or beliefs, or disability.
 Policies and procedures that the Union believes may have a racially inequitable impact may be raised during the Labor Management Committee meetings, in order to discuss potential unintended negative consequences and solutions to address inequities.